jonfernq/English-Teaching/CommunicativeGames/README.md

 ### Activities

+#### 1. Looking for Mr. X
+- **Activity Type:** Information Search
+- **Language Function:** Asking for and giving personal information
+-
+The activity is called "Looking for Mr X" and it is a whole class information search game.
+The goal is for students to complete a form about a person named Mr X by asking each other questions about his personal information, such as his name, address, occupation, nationality, and marital status.
+The students are only allowed to ask one question at a time before moving on to another student.
+They may pass on information that they have obtained from other students, as well as the information that was originally on their form.
+The essential vocabulary includes words such as name, address, nationality, telephone number, occupation, marital status, and road numbers up to 20.

 #### 9. Shopping Lists
 - **Activity Type:** Exchanging and Collecting
 - **Language Function:** Asking for things in shops